things to do in cusco

 chinchero

 The local town of Chinchero is located over an alternative route to get to Sacred Valley, on the west side of it.
 28 km from Cusco.
 Chinchero stands out more for being a colonial town than for an Inca one.
 Its colonial church is a synonym of a picture museum with invaluable pieces of art belongings of “Cusco school”.
 In its main square, each Sunday, people of surrounding towns come to interchange their products like potatoes, corn, and even animals, in a practice that dates back to the Inca period, called the barter.
-Without mentioning its textile demonstration centers where visitors can see the process to extract wool from the llamas, alpacas, and vicuñas, its dyeing process, and the production of clothes.
-With the possibility of buy of these products!
+Without mentioning its textile demonstration centers where visitors can see the process of extracting wool from the llamas, alpacas, and vicuñas, its dyeing process, and the production of clothes.
+With the possibility of buying these products!

 d.
 Maras